Need a PDF?

 What it does: Protects against annual influenza viruses.

-Who needs it: The Centers for Disease Control and Prevention (CDC) recommend the flu shot for everyone six months of age and older.
+Who needs it: The Centers for Disease Control and Prevention (CDC) recommends any type of flu shot licensed for persons aged ≥65 years (standard or high-dose, adjuvanted or unadjuvanted or recombinant influenza vaccines).
 While everyone should get a flu vaccine, the CDC notes that it is especially important for the following people to get flu shots because they are at high risk for having serious flu-related complications: anyone who is 65 years of age or older; nursing home residents; and people with serious health conditions such as heart disease, diabetes, asthma, lung disease or HIV.
 Caregivers for older adults should also get vaccinated to avoid spreading the flu.

-Who should NOT get it: People who are allergic to eggs, have had allergic reactions to flu shots in the past, or have been diagnosed with Guillian-Barre Syndrome.
+Who should NOT get it: People who have had allergic reactions to flu shots in the past, or have been diagnosed with Guillian-Barre Syndrome.

 When to get it: Because new strains of the flu develop constantly, the flu vaccine must be given yearly.
-You should get your flu shot as soon as it becomes available in your community, usually in the late summer or early fall.
+You should get your flu shot in the fall.

 What it does: Protects against pneumococcal bacteria, which can cause pneumonia and blood and brain infections.